Nimish2910/Synergy-Implementation-in-Gem-5/README.md

 ## Linking custom object into simulation

-Let’s test that our newly created back-end object and front-end component can be linked into the simulator.
+Now Test that our newly created back-end object and front-end component can be linked into the simulator.
 Start by creating a new run script that uses the `SecureSimpleMemory` component that we declared in the prior step.
 We can do this by calling `from gem5.components.memory.secure import SecureSimpleMemory` and replacing the declaration of the memory device with `SecureSimpleMemory`.